(719) 210-8699

 What an Architectural Shingle Is

-An architectural shingle — also called a dimensional shingle — is a multi-layered asphalt shingle designed to create a textured, three-dimensional appearance on the roof.
-Unlike basic three-tab shingles, which are flat and uniform, architectural shingles are laminated with multiple layers of asphalt material that add thickness, weight, and visual depth.
+An architectural shingle — also called a dimensional shingle — is a multi-layered asphalt shingle designed to create a textured, three-dimensional appearance.
+Unlike flat three-tab shingles, architectural shingles are laminated with multiple layers that add thickness, durability, and depth.

 Architectural vs. Three-Tab Shingles